-These principles include a variety of ethical concerns, such as:
+These principles include a variety of ethical concerns, such as the following:

-- workers' rights and compensation
+- Workers' rights and compensation

-- addressing environmental problems
+- Addressing environmental problems

-- using renewable energy
+- Using renewable energy

-- limiting waste
+- Limiting waste

-- addressing poverty
+- Addressing poverty

-- prioritizing consumers' health through organic and low-toxin ingredients
+- Prioritizing consumers' health through organic and low-toxin ingredients

-Molly Fienning experienced the challenges of creating a sustainable business when she and her partners launched Notra, their line of ethically-made sunglasses with biodegradable frames.
+Molly Fienning experienced the challenges of creating a sustainable business when she and her partners launched Notra, their line of ethically made sunglasses with biodegradable frames.

 "We feel an innate responsibility to care for this planet for our kids, for their kids," Fienning said.
 That sense of responsibility helped her commit to finding sustainable solutions, from sourcing eco-friendly materials to creating an affordable marketing plan.
 She's also committed to encouraging other business owners to pursue sustainable business solutions of their own.

-Fienning shared her best tips for how to create a successful, sustainable business model while still growing, expanding and making it all work financially.
+Business News Daily talked to several businesses to get their best tips for how to create a successful, sustainable business model while still growing, expanding and making it all work financially.

-Make it part of your mission.
+1. Make it part of your mission.

 Making sustainability part of your business model can be difficult, and it is often more expensive or complex to implement.
 To do so authentically and effectively, sustainability should be a core part of your business mission, not just a marketing move or a public relations talking point.

 "When dreaming of our own adult shades, we wanted to create a value proposition that felt authentic to us, something that hopefully makes a positive difference in the world.
-Sustainability is infusing more and more of our own at-home lives," Fienning said, who reduces single-use plastics and eats less meat as personal steps toward sustainability.
+Sustainability is infusing more and more of our own at-home lives," said Fienning, who reduces single-use plastics and eats less meat as personal steps toward sustainability.
 "We [wanted] to begin taking steps and making business decisions that care for the environment today and every day, even if they cost a little more in the short term."

-Think outside the box.
+2. Think outside the box.

 It can be difficult for small businesses to find partners that are both ethical and affordable to work with.
 Most established supply chains, for example, are not set up to meet sustainable and ethical principles.